carlherrmann/hdsu-bioquant/content/home/people.md

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
 title = "Lab members"
-subtitle = "always happy to welcome students for lab rotations!"
+subtitle = "current and past"

 # Order that this section will appear in.
 weight = 60

 +++

+*We are happy to welcome motivated students for lab rotation, bachelor and master thesis.*

 ## Current lab members